 That is what makes buying property in places like Crested Butte a real steal.
 There are plenty of wide open spaces that are perfect for horseback riding too.
 If you are a rancher or stable owner looking for a place to settle, there’s a variety of horse properties for sale throughout the region.

-Crested Butte and Gunnison County as a whole is ideal for those seeking seclusion and quiet living (with plenty of adrenaline highs) – just make sure you know what to expect climate and altitude-wise.
+Crested Butte and Gunnison County as a whole are ideal for those seeking seclusion and quiet living (with plenty of adrenaline highs) – just make sure you know what to expect climate and altitude-wise.

 No matter why you have decided to shop Gunnison for real estate, the area truly sells itself.
 Choosing a skilled real estate agent to guide you through the process can guarantee that you will find just what you are looking for.
 Before you start looking for homes for sale, here are some of the things you need to consider and steps you need to take to ensure that you make the most out of your home-buying experience.